github/developer.github.com/content/changes/2014-09-16-removing-authorizations-token.md

 SHA-256 for performance reasons.

-If you have any questions or feedback, please [get drop us a line][contact].
+If you have any questions or feedback, please [drop us a line][contact].

 [contact]: https://github.com/contact?form[subject]=Removing+authorizations+token
 [app-listing]: https://github.com/settings/applications